 This is easier than you may think, despite the so-called ‘low value’ nature of most Blue Collar jobs.
 The driver, for instance, doesn’t just take you from A to B, s/he makes sure you don’t miss that important meeting appointment.
 The pizza delivery guy doesn’t just reach food, s/he helps celebrate birthdays memorably keeping morale up.
 Freelancers don’t just tick target-boxes on Excel sheets, and they add variety and quality into the mix, making your clients smile a little wider.
 The point is this: Every action begets a reaction.
 The trick is to spot it, track it, measure it, storify it, glorify it and ensure iteration by attaching it to appropriate and on-time rewards.

 This is a case of intrinsic motivation where an individual is driven to an action by an inner push that doesn’t require external validation or justification.
-Intrinsic motivation co-exists in all individuals with the other form of motivation called extrinsic motivation, which pushes a Blue Collar worker to earn more material forms of gratification like money, indulgences and status.
-It’s hight time when employers need to understand the importance of blue collar motivation.
+Intrinsic motivation co-exists in all individuals with the other form of motivation called extrinsic motivation, which pushes a Blue Collar worker to earn more material forms of gratification like money, indulgences, and status.
+It’s high time when employers need to understand the importance of blue-collar motivation.

-Realization and fulfillment of these two kinds of motivation are possible when one has the freedom to deploy one’s talents (while tinkering with new knowledge and skills to explore untapped potential and unexplored nous in new domains), leverage one’s innovative and creative abilities and get progressively and measurably better at what one does.
+Realization and fulfillment of these two kinds of motivation are possible when one has the freedom to deploy one’s talents (while tinkering with new knowledge and skills to explore untapped potential and unexplored nous in new domains), leverage one’s innovative and creative abilities, and get progressively and measurably better at what one does.

 As per studies, Blue Collar Employees value peer bonding and workplace relationships more than White (or Pink) collar workers.
 A sense of shared vision and values is essential to them and adds to the fulfillment and meaning they derive from their careers.

 The Future is Blue.
-Can you Recognize it?
+Can you recognize it?

 Business cannot be distanced from its community consciousness and social roots.
-Business leaders in the quest of growth must realize that it all begins with social transformation.
+Business leaders in the quest for growth must realize that it all begins with social transformation.
 There’s no better way to achieve that than by helping those at the bottom of the pyramid move up the formal economy.

 “We are focused on addressing the $12 Bn blue-collar ecosystem in the country.
 A significant part of the funds will be utilised to strengthen the existing ecosystem using frictionless solutions powered by AI and machine learning,” says Pravin Agarwala, co-founder and CEO of BetterPlace, an organization focussed on the Blue Collar landscape.

 As per a report by BetterPlace, blue-collar jobs and the gig economy will dominate the employment market in the coming years.
-According to Deloitte’s ‘Future of Work Accelerated’ report, three in five organisations (60%) are increasing the share of gig workers.
+According to Deloitte’s ‘Future of Work Accelerated’ report, three in five organizations (60%) are increasing the share of gig workers.
 Indeed, in its edition of ‘Employer Sentiment Survey’ (which surveys the top employers of the country), OLX People, a tech-powered HR Platform, forecasts a surge in Blue Collar hiring in the latter half of 2020 as the economy gradually ‘unlocks’.
-Spotting a significant pent up demand in the segment, LinkedIn India has forayed into the blue-collar jobs marketplace as well.
+Spotting a significant pent-up demand in the segment, LinkedIn India has forayed into the blue-collar jobs marketplace as well.

 No matter where you are standing, the future looks a deep shade of Blue.
 How can your organization reposition itself to get the best out of them?
-A game plan reboot must begin by getting to know the Blue Psyche them better.
+A game plan reboot must begin by getting to know the Blue Psyche better.

-Here’s a quick look at three research case studies that offer a peek into the Blue Collar Mindset
+Here’s a quick look at three research case studies that offer a peek into the Blue Collar Mindset:

-Katz and Kahn (1978) conducted a study amongst 233 Chinese employees (with a 96.6% response rate) which partially supported their Motivational Framework which states that a blend of external (extrinsic) and internal (intrinsic) motivation – implemented within a system of rules – can decrease employee turnover, but at the same time increase quantitative and qualitative standards of performance while boosting creativity and amplifying bonding.
+- Katz and Kahn (1978) conducted a study amongst 233 Chinese employees (with a 96.6% response rate) which partially supported their Motivational Framework which states that a blend of external (extrinsic) and internal (intrinsic) motivation – implemented within a system of rules – can decrease employee turnover, but at the same time increase quantitative and qualitative standards of performance while boosting creativity and amplifying bonding.

-In a study on what makes Blue Collar workers tick, Kristen Lucas (University of Nebraska-Lincoln) and Patrice M. Buzzanel (Purdue University) found that what mattered to Blue Collar workers is SISU- a Finnish term meaning self-determination and roughly translating to a feeling of being ‘Self-Made’ or making one’s own destiny.
-SISU instilled in this tribe a sense of dignity, pride and fulfillment even for work traditionally described as ‘dangerous and dirty’.
+- In a study on what makes Blue Collar workers tick, Kristen Lucas (University of Nebraska-Lincoln) and Patrice M. Buzzanel (Purdue University) found that what mattered to Blue Collar workers is SISU- a Finnish term meaning self-determination and roughly translating to a feeling of being ‘Self-Made’ or making one’s own destiny.
+SISU instilled in this tribe a sense of dignity, pride, and fulfillment even for work traditionally described as ‘dangerous and dirty’.
 Blue Collar workers with similar SISU bonded strongly, devised their codes and ‘Best Practices’ on what success and morality means (which didn’t always match company thinking and industry policies), could go so far as to refuse promotions to preserve cherished social bonds with peers, and largely rejected the White Collar models of success.

-In a study conducted to determine what ‘Career Success’ means to Blue-Collar workers, it was found that a collectivistic culture that enables teamwork, nurtures mutual support and achieves goals collectively featured high as determinants of success.
+- In a study conducted to determine what ‘Career Success’ means to Blue-Collar workers, it was found that a collectivistic culture that enables teamwork, nurtures mutual support, and achieves goals collectively featured high as determinants of success.
 Interestingly, income was not mentioned in the same breath.

 Correct Course with Perception and Inclusion

 What Blue Collar Employees crave, deep down, is acceptance.
-What they truly need, after years of being ignored, is acknowledgement.
-Given the stigma associated with this ‘unorganized slice’ of the economy (stemming mainly from low qualification barriers to entry, labour-intensive nature of work and less fancy salaries), the areas to address first is perception and inclusion.
+What they truly need, after years of being ignored, is acknowledgment.
+Given the stigma associated with this ‘unorganized slice’ of the economy (stemming mainly from low qualification barriers to entry, labor-intensive nature of work, and less fancy salaries), the areas to address first are perception and inclusion.